jlinoff/pam/README.md

 Note that this simplified example is only meant to show the basic idea of importance of supporting record formats that are different than recipes.
-For a real account record you might want to add an email address or, perhaps, a notes field.
+For a real account record you would probably want to add additional fields like an email address or a notes field.

-Here is what a simple account record might look like.
+Here is what the simple account record would look like.

 <img src="www/help/pam-google-account.png" width="400" alt="google-account-example">

 Note that the password is hidden in the example above.
 _PAM_ always hides the contents of passwords by default.

+##### Record Model Summary

 As you can see both records look quite different.
 Recipes records have fields for "ingredients" and "instructions" whereas account records